rossm932/Finance-App-Project/README.md

 # Finance-App-Project
-A Repository for a finance app projects, using API's
+A Repository for a finance app project, using REST APIs

 # Technologies Used
 - HTML